 There was a neo-Nazi march in Sweden last week.
-The day before I had watched a documentary on Auschwitz with my eldest, crying my eyes out to stories of children torn from mothers and sent to their deaths in the gas chambers.
+The same day I had watched a documentary on Auschwitz with my eldest, crying my eyes out to stories of children torn from mothers and sent to their deaths in the gas chambers.

-Yesterday I met an old lady in the forest and as our dogs were playing she told me of her father who joined the Resistance in Denmark during the Nazi occupation, and how he had brought Jewish children to safety in Sweden in a rowboat.
+A few days after I met an old lady in the forest and as our dogs were playing she told me of her father who joined the Resistance in Denmark during the Nazi occupation, and how he had brought Jewish children to safety in Sweden in a rowboat.

 I told her about the neo-Nazi group who had organized the march last week and how they had a small local branch even in our little town.
 That they are in fact growing.